saviola777/haxball-headless-manager/README.md

     provided by that plugin and even modifying or extending that plugin (you should probably not do that)
 * Triggering events globally using `room.triggerEvent('PlayerChat', player, message)`

+## Interacting with the HHM system

+Serveral components for the HHM system are exposed globally:

+* `HHM.log`: HHM logger ([loglevel](https://github.com/pimterry/loglevel)),
+    which gives you a way to log to the dev console
+* `HHM.config`: Contains the HHM config as described above

 ## Publishing your plugins